Info:- The Pen F, E-P7, and the OM-3 adjust both targeted and global colors. Other brands (LUTs) make global adjustments.

 A few casual images while walking the dog...

 The images below are from my Pen EP-3 and the 75mm f1.8.
-I didn't do anything special with my camera settings.
+I didn't use any special camera settings.
 The images benefited from converting the Enhanced Raw Files in Workspace.
-I used the adjustments below on my raw files before exporting them as 16-bit Tiff files to Photoshop.
+I used the adjustments below with my raw files before exporting them as 16-bit Tiff files to Photoshop.

-Older 12MP sensors have more noise (larger noise floor) than newer M43 sensors.
-Skies were known for more visible noise from these older cameras.
+Older 12MP sensors have more noise (a larger noise floor) than newer M43 sensors.
+The skies from these older cameras were known for more visible noise.
 The Noise Filter "Low" option was enough to clean the skies without losing details.
-It helps to manage older sensors with the SNR-to-ISO ratio.
+It helps to apply the SNR-to-ISO ratio with older sensors.

 These are my final post-processing steps in Photoshop:-